F14 Tomcat Restore

 Just a very small amount of water, otherwise the decal has no grip and I felt that encouraged ripples.

 I used a rubber roller and a squeegee I bought at the dollar store to flatten the decal.
-Then you flip around and start applying the decal from the middle in the other direction.

 I lifted the unglued portion, peeled about 18inches, sprayed water on cabinet and decal, I repositioned the decal carefully, then I flattened the new section.